-Web Design Backgrounds and Textures How to Tips
+Web Design Backgrounds and Textures with How to Tips

-The following backgrounds and textures were designed for use as backgrounds on web pages.
+The following backgrounds and textures were designed for web designers to use as backgrounds on web pages and are free to use (I designed them myself using Fireworks or Photoshop).
 The colors often found in textures in graphics programs can safely be ignored unless you really like the color provided as colors can be manipulated in a good graphics program.
-Choose the background tiles mainly for their texture.
+Choose the background tiles mainly for their texture and then adjust the hue, saturation or brightness with your graphics program.
+See sample backgrounds below.

 How to make a Plain Color Background

-In order to provide a plain color background you just need to put the code for the color in your body tag , table tag or wherever color can be specified, as shown below.
-Be sure and include the Pound sign (#) and quotes around the number.
-The hexadecimal color number for web safe colors can be found in the chart below.
+In order to provide a plain color background you just need to put the Hex code for the color in your CSS file as shown below.
+Be sure and include the pound sign (#) and quotes around the number where needed.
+The colors numbers can be found on the w3schools Color Picker.

 <body bgcolor="#333366">